 Germany ranks meanwhile only at position 10 (with regard to "innovation capabilities") in the Global Innovation Index of 2021, which is published each year by Cornell University, INSEAD and the World Intellectual Property Organization (WIPO).

-Switzerland, in contrast, is again (since 2011 for the ninth consecutive year) number 1, followed by Sweden, the United States of America, the Netherlands, United Kingdom, Finland, Denmark, Singapore, Germany and Israel.
+Switzerland, in contrast, is again (since 2011 for the eleventh consecutive year) number 1, followed by Sweden, the United States of America, United Kingdom, Republic of Korea, the Netherlands, Finland, Singapore, Denmark and Germany.

 - Diversified top management: Instead of homogeneous top managers with uniform career paths there is the need for people who are willing to take on risks.
 Only those, who have the courage to question the status quo and who have the boldness to enter unusual roads, are also able to create breakthroughs (breakdowns are the basis for breakthroughs).
 In particular courage and radicalness are more and more missing factors at the top management level.